centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 Release date: `May 30, 2022`

 - Fixed regressions on API endpoints due to Spring Boot version
-- Fixed Weather styled elements are not showing any image
+- Fixed weather styled elements that were not showing any image
 - Change label in map home page about server ip address

 ### 21.10.4